jakobrunge/tigramite/README.md

 - CMIknn: cython can optionally be used for compilation, otherwise the provided ``*.c'' file is used

 - GPDC: also based on cython, and additionally, scikit-learn is required for Gaussian Process regression

-- RCOT requires more work: Firstly, rpy2 is required to access R-packages.
-The required R-packages can be installed with the script ``install_r_packages.sh''.
-Due to R-related issues, the installation of R's devtools might fail when running "install_r_packages.sh".
-This can be solved e.g. by installing missing / not resolved R dependencies using conda: "conda install r-git2r".

 ## User Agreement